MarcelRosier/mad_seminar/poster.md

 - basic model ideas and how they differ, architecture sketch
-- AUROC PRC plots and number comparison
+- AUROC/ PRC plots
 - reconstruction comparison
-- explain shortcomings
+- localization comparison (mine doesnt ahve that but  think yours?)
-- compare capabilities (GANomaly shitty lol)
+- attempt to explain shortcomings and strengths

  - Note: width = anoamly in my model??